Tinujay/MovieReview-Full-Stack/README.md

 Movie Review App - Cinema Central:

 This is a web application that allows users to browse, add and review movies.
+The inspiration for this project was to create a platform for movie lover users to share their thoughts and opinions on different movies.

 The application is built using Node.js and Express.js on the backend, and uses MongoDB as the database.
 Users can add a movie of their choice, view movie details including reviews, and leave their own reviews.
 The front-end of the application is using express-react-views, which allows you to render React components on the server-side and send them as HTML to the client.
 The application also includes a RESTful API for retrieving and manipulating movie and review data.

 Features: